Privacy Policy

 Under certain circumstances, additional data processing transactions may be triggered after you have started to play a YouTube video, which are beyond our control.

 The use of YouTube is based on our interest in presenting our online content in an appealing manner.
 Pursuant to Art.
-6 Sect.
-1 lit. f GDPR, this is a legitimate interest.
-If a corresponding agreement has been requested, the processing takes place exclusively on the basis of Art.
-6 para.
-1 lit. a GDPR; the agreement can be revoked at any time.
+6(1)(f) GDPR, this is a legitimate interest.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

 For more information on how YouTube handles user data, please consult the YouTube Data Privacy Policy under: https://policies.google.com/privacy?hl=en.

-Google Web Fonts (local embedding)
+Google Fonts (local embedding)

-This website uses so-called Web Fonts provided by Google to ensure the uniform use of fonts on this site.
+This website uses so-called Google Fonts provided by Google to ensure the uniform use of fonts on this site.
 These Google fonts are locally installed so that a connection to Google’s servers will not be established in conjunction with this application.

-For more information on Google Web Fonts, please follow this link: https://developers.google.com/fonts/faq and consult Google’s Data Privacy Declaration under: https://policies.google.com/privacy?hl=en.
+For more information on Google Fonts, please follow this link: https://developers.google.com/fonts/faq and consult Google’s Data Privacy Declaration under: https://policies.google.com/privacy?hl=en.